-- Protection against modification of archive, such as storing the data on a write once medium: - Protection against deletion of archive; - Protection against deterioration of the media on which the archive is stored, such as a requirement for data to be migrated periodically to unused media.
+- Protection against modification of archive, such as storing the data on a write once medium; - Protection against deletion of archive; - Protection against deterioration of the media on which the archive is stored, such as a requirement for data to be migrated periodically to unused media.

-The CSP will act upon a potential application by the Belgian Government of the procedure of article 14 of the Law 8 August 1983 organising a national register of natural persons and article 7 of the Law of 12 May 1927 on military requisitions.
+The CSP will act upon a potential application by the Belgian Government of the procedure of article 14 of the Law 8 August 1983 and article 7 of the Law of 12 May 1927.
 In such occurrence, the CA will act upon instructions issued by the person appointed by means of a Royal Decree with regard to data pertaining to Electronic Identity Cards and Citizen Certificates.